- chapter 4 Mind

 Imagine visiting a friend who is about to have a party, then moving on to another who has lost a parent.
 We adapt and react differently to each, but in between our bodies have had time to ‘reset’ the chemicals that influence mood.

-Now imagine a brain scanner in the far off future that can trace each neuron including how strong they are.
-As it reads the neurons it gives each a number (needing about 34 bits) and records the connections and strength using a scale of 0–63, together this needs 5 bytes per connection.
-So with 100 trillion connections, our computer of the future would need 500 trillion bytes, or half a peta-byte, or approximately 500 hard disks.
-Oddly when the internet archive was set up [hilite]a few years ago[/hilite], the dump of the web was about the same size.
+Now imagine a brain scanner in the far-off future that can trace each neuron, including how strong they are.
+As it reads the neurons it gives each one a number (needing about 34 bits) and records the connections and strength using a scale of 0 to 63.
+Together these require 5 bytes per connection.
+So with 100 trillion connections, our scanner of the future would need 500 trillion bytes, or half a petabyte, or approximately 500 hard disks, to store the neuron connectivity of a single human brain.
+Oddly, when the Internet Archive was set up in 1996, the dump of the web was about the same size [Dx05].

 You can do a similar calculation for the speed of processing, to see how fast a computer would need to be to simulate the brain running in real time.
-The figure turns out to be about 10 peta flops, that is 10 thousand million million calculations per second.
-Sounds a lot, but, yes you guessed, if you add up the processing power of all the PCs connected to the Internet, this is about the same.
+The figure turns out to be about 10 petaflops, that is 10 thousand million million calculations per second.
+Sounds a lot, but yes, you guessed, if you add up the processing power of all the PCs connected to the Internet, it is about the same.

 So in storage capacity and processing power the Internet is roughly similar to a single human brain!

-Although the raw numbers are roughly similar, the web is not really like a brain (and the brain is not like the web).
+However, although the raw numbers are roughly similar, the web is not really like a brain (and the brain is not like the web).
 Our brains are relatively slow (around 100 ‘cycles’ per second), but very highly parallel — lots of things happen at once.
-Each PC works much faster several billion cycles per second, but serially, one thing at a time (although a 100 million PCs on the web is quite a lot of parallelism in itself!).
-Furthermore the brain has a lot of non-local connections, that is neurons in one part of the brain talk to ones in distant parts.
-This would make it very hard to actually emulate a brain on all those PCs as the Internet in between would be both too slow and buckle under the load.
+Each PC works much faster, several billion cycles per second, but serially, one thing at a time (although a 100 million PCs on the web is quite a lot of parallelism in itself!).
+Furthermore, the brain has a lot of non-local connections, that is neurons in one part of the brain talk to neurons in distant parts.
+This would make it very hard to actually emulate a brain on all those PCs, as the Internet in between would both be too slow and buckle under the load.

 The difference between simulating water and simulating our brains is that some would say that our thoughts, minds, consciousness, indeed who we are, reduces to the memory patterns and ‘execution’ of the brain functions.
-That is a computer emulating your brain is ‘just the same’ as you thinking it in your head.
+In other words, a computer emulating your brain is ‘just the same’ as you thinking it in your head.

-Of course, these are things hotly contested in the philosophy of consciousness, with some arguing that the special nature of neurons makes a difference [[Se97]], or even, according to Roger Penrose, that it is the quantum effects of sub-cellular microtubules that allow us to think in ways that are not computable and therefore not able to emulated by a computer (except perhaps in a quantum computer) [[Pe90]].
+Of course, these are things hotly contested in the philosophy of consciousness, with some arguing that the special nature of neurons makes a difference [Se97].
+Roger Penrose even argues that it is the quantum effects of sub-cellular microtubules that allow us to think in ways that are not computable and therefore not able to emulated by a computer (except perhaps in a quantum computer) [Pe90].

-When we discuss “mind and body” we shall see a different view that sets the human body as a crucial part of the picture, and some argue that no emulation of the mind could be truly a mind without being connected to a living, acting body.
+When we discuss ‘mind and body’ we shall see a different view that places the human body as a crucial part of the picture, and some argue that no emulation of the mind could be truly a mind without being connected to a living, acting body.

 To some extent these can be seen as workings of the same sort of reasoning applied to different kinds of situation and indeed this is certainly the case for more logical thinking.
-However, there is strong evidence, that we also have quite specialised ways of thinking about different aspects of the world, sometimes called ‘multiple intelligences’ [[Ga83,Ga93]].
-Some evidence from this comes from brain science, showing there are specialised areas of the brain related to particular aspects of perceiving thinking and acting (to the extent that these are separate!), and some evidence from experimental studies which shows that effectively identical problems are solved differently if presented in ways which appeal to our different ‘intelligences’.
+However, there is strong evidence that we also have quite specialised ways of thinking about different aspects of the world, sometimes called ‘multiple intelligences‘ [Ga83;Ga93].
+Some evidence for this comes from brain science, which shows there are specialised areas of the brain related to particular aspects of perceiving, thinking and acting (to the extent that these are separate!), and some evidence from experimental studies which show that effectively identical problems are solved differently if presented in ways which appeal to our different ‘intelligences’.

-Imagine there is a pack of cards each has a letter on one side and a number on the other.
-Four cards are selected and placed on the table like this:
+Imagine a pack of cards, each with a letter on one side and a number on the other.
+Four cards are selected and placed on a table like this:

 You now need to verify whether the following rule is true of the four cards: